Blinken set for high-stakes China visit with tensions rising and breakthrough prospects low

 “I believe that the foundation of Sino-U.S. relations lies in the people,” Xi said to Gates.
 “Under the current world situation, we can carry out various activities that benefit our two countries, the people of our countries, and the entire human race.”

 Since the cancellation of Blinken's trip in February, there have been some high-level engagements.
-CIA chief William Burns traveled to China in May, while China’s commerce minister traveled to the U.S. And Biden’s national security adviser Jake Sullivan met with China's top diplomat Wang Yi in Vienna in May.
+CIA chief William Burns traveled to China in May, while China’s commerce minister traveled to the U.S. And Biden’s national security adviser Jake Sullivan met with Yi in Vienna in May.

 But those have been punctuated by bursts of angry rhetoric from both sides over the Taiwan Strait, their broader intentions in the Indo-Pacific, China’s refusal to condemn Russia for its war against Ukraine, and U.S. allegations from Washington that Beijing is attempting to boost its worldwide surveillance capabilities, including in Cuba.